RedHatGov/devsecops-workshop-dashboard/README.md

       type: kubernetes.io/dockerconfigjson
     EOF
   ```
-8. On the TSSC Operator page, create a new `DevSecOpsWorkshop` CustomResource, setting the value of **Devsecopsworkshop -> Workshop Users -> numberOfUsers** as appropriate.
+8. On the DevSecOps Operator page, create a new `DevSecOpsWorkshop` CustomResource, setting the value of **Devsecopsworkshop -> Workshop Users -> numberOfUsers** as appropriate.
 9. If you modified the namespace or name of your pull secret in Step 7, provide the corresponding values for **Devsecopsworkshop -> Pull Secret** as needed.
 Otherwise, you can leave this blank.

 ## Running the workshop